chrisbloom7/dotfiles/README.md

 ### 2. Setting Up Your New Workstation

+After backing up your old workstation you may now follow these install instructions to setup a new one.

 > [!NOTE]
-> This process cannot run unattended - you may be prompted for your password several times as well as other system prompts.
+> This process cannot run unattended - you may be prompted for your password several times in addition to other system prompts.

 > [!TIP]
 > While you can technically use a different location than `~/.dotfiles`, I strongly recommend you don't due to how many references you'd need to update throughout the scripts.

-After backing up your old workstation you may now follow these install instructions to setup a new one.

 1. Update your OS to the latest version through system preferences
 2. Install `git` if it's not already installed